Almost all of us who start learning guitar encounter Guitar Tabs.

 Tabs are Holding You Back

-Tabs actually don’t help you master in guitar.
-You think of that continuously practising guitar with tabs make you perfect but its not true.
+Tabs actually don’t help you master guitar.
+You think that continuously practicing guitar with tabs makes you perfect but it’s not true.
 Guitar Tabs are just a tool.
-They help you just in playing songs, chords and harmonies by seeing the tablature.
+They help you just in playing songs, chords, and harmonies by seeing the tablature.

 - Pitch Perception

-Without these three skill nobody can be able to play songs and chords on his own.
-Let me explain these three skills in details and the harm regarding them when using guitar tabs as well.
+Without these three skills, nobody can be able to play songs and chords on his own.
+Let me explain these three skills in detail and the harm regarding them when using guitar tabs as well.

 1. Pitch Perception

 This is the single most important skill in music.
 Good pitch perception is the base of mastering any instrument.
-And with guitar tabs this skill never really develop.
+And with guitar tabs, this skill never really develops.

-Now think, when you are practicing to catch a song or a riff or just a base chord of a song without any written document, What happen?
+Now think, when you are practicing to catch a song or a riff or just a base chord of a song without any written document, What happens?

 You become more prominent in recognizing different scales.
-Your mind wakes up begin to do work on your pitch perception and tell you about the right and wrong notes.
+Your mind wakes up and begins to work on your pitch perception and tell you about the right and wrong notes.

-And with continuous practice that time comes, when you become master in guitar.
+And with continuous practice, that time comes, when you become a master in guitar.